open-ephys/onix-docs/source/Hardware Guide/Commutators/index.rst

 animal does.
-A high-quality radio-frequency rotary joint inside the commutator maintains electrical connectivity for both power and high-frequency data signals between the tether leading to the headstage and the coaxial cable leading to the PCIe host board while turning.
+A high-quality radio-frequency rotary joint inside the commutator maintains electrical connectivity for both power and high-frequency data signals between the tether leading to the headstage and the coaxial cable leading to the PCIe Controller while turning.

 In addition to untwisting the tether, the commutator can also play a role in keeping the tether out of the animal's way and in counterweighing